|Frequently Asked Questions|

 How tall is the Tallest Donkey in the World?

-IN Feb of 2013, Romulus, owned by Phil and Cara Barker Yellott of Waxahachie TX, was measures at 17 hands tall.
-His case is being reviewed for the official Guinness Records.
+IN Feb of 2013, Romulus, owned by Phil and Cara Barker Yellott of Waxahachie TX, was measured at 17 hands tall.
+His case is was confirmed in May 2013 by the official Guinness Book of Records.
 This breaks the previous record of 15.3hh.

 What about the smallest?